Does quantum mechanics apply to macroscopic objects? How to define macro?: Comments

+There is a recent review by Bassi et al. \cite{Bassi} about the problems of the standard Quantum Mechanics in its application to macroscopic bodies and the manifold of proposals for their solution.
+They insist mostly on the violation of the superposition principle by macroscopic objects and the understanding of the measurement process.

+A relatively popular proposal to reconcile the collapse of the wave function during the measurement with the Schrödinger evolution is the multiple world solution of Everett \cite{Everett}.
+It reminds me the very old paper of London and Bauer \cite{London}.
+Everett introduces the second world concept instead London's solipsist "introspection of the observer".
+The multiple world concept is however just a consistent formulation that does not modify the predictions of ordinary quantum mechanics.
+It does not solve the problem of the wave packet spreading.

+The paper of Bassi et al. \cite{Bassi} is not just a critical review since my ideas about the distinct domains of quantum and classical theories overlap with theirs.
+Classical, macroscopic dynamics does not follow from an underlying quantum-mechanical theory.
+One expects a reconciliation only in a higher theory hidden behind.
+The necessary features of such a theory are thoroughly described therein.
+Another important statement by these authors I share is that "decoherence" during the measurement cannot explain the lack of superposition of macroscopic objects.
+At least, the loss of coherence due to the contact with the environment (thermostat) that touches our problem of the wave packet, does not destroys the superposition principle.
+This follows from the linearity of quantum-mechanical Master equations for open systems as I remarked before.

-I am aware that just touching this point might look like a heresy.
+I am aware that these concepts are somewhat radical.
 In our human-centred world-image motivated by the exceptional scientific progresses of the last centuries we cheer to construct a unified picture of the world without loopholes and crevices.
 One looks even for "God's equations" forgetting that mathematics has to be connected to experiment by some interpretation and this is the most difficult one.

 However, all theories of physics of the past were just fragments of knowledge (models) with loose connections between them.
+The success of these theories was due to the possibility of simplifying some systems and phenomena as isolated ones.
 Thermodynamics was built up much before statistical mechanics and their link is still rather vague.
-In the modern functional integral formalism of quantum field theory of elementary particles there is no place for wave functions, Hamiltonians and observables while its mathematical structure is highly questionable.
+Boltzmann's famous equation, as well as hydrodynamics have never got a microscopic proof.
+In the modern functional integral formalism of quantum field theory of elementary particles there is no place for wave functions, Hamiltonians and observables (operators) while its mathematical structure is highly questionable.
 Nevertheless, it succeeded to predict the fauna of elementary particles.
-However, its connection to the ordinary quantum mechanics of systems with finite degrees of freedom remains a question of belief (see also \cite{Banyai}).
+However, its connection to the ordinary quantum mechanics of systems with finite degrees of freedom remains a question of belief (see also \cite{Banyai1} ).
+Efforts to develop a Quantum Mechanics of systems with an infinity of degrees of freedom (C* algebra) failed.
 The unification of gravitation and quantum theory looks merely a dream.